Limit theorems for time averages of continuous-state branching processes with immigration: Introduction

 \subsection{Structure of the work}

 This work is organized as follows.
-In Section 2 we first prove the law of large numbers (and hence Theorem \ref{thm: lln}).
+In Section 2 we first prove Theorem \ref{thm: lln}.
 Afterwards, we establish a law of large numbers for the stochastic integrals against the Poisson random measures $N_{\nu}, N_{\mu}$ appearing in \eqref{SDE}.
 Finally, we close Section 2 by proving Theorem \ref{thm: clt}.
 Section 3 is devoted to a detailed asymptotic study of solutions to the generalized Riccati equation $A'(t,\lambda) = R(A(t,\lambda)) + \lambda$.
 In particular, we study the existence of exponential moments for $Y_t^x$ and consequently express its Laplace transform on $\R$ in terms of $A(t,\lambda)$.
 Our main results, Theorem \ref{main_result} and Corollary \ref{cor: main_result}, as well as the supplementary Remark \ref{remark: F zero} are subsequently proved in Section 4.
 The appendix contains some auxiliary results including the proofs of Lemma \ref{minimum_u_c}, Proposition \ref{prop: y properties}, and uniform moment bounds for subcritical CBI processes.